nekiro/scooty/README.md

 ### Description

-E-scooter renting mobile app similar in functionaliy to the popular ones like Lime or Bolt.
+E-scooter renting mobile app similar in functionality to the popular ones like Lime or Bolt.

 ### Stack